 Use a proxy tool to record all links visited during a manual traversal of the web application.

 Attempt well-known or guessable resource locations: Using an automated tool, an attacker requests a variety of well-known URLs that correspond to administrative, debugging, or other useful internal actions.
-He records all the positive responses from the server.
+They record all the positive responses from the server.

 Use a spidering tool to follow and record attempts on well-known URLs.